User Manual for MOLSCAT, BOUND and FIELD, Version 2025.0: programs for quantum scattering properties and bound states of interacting pairs of atoms and molecules: Built-in interaction types: pair level quantum numbers and energies Built-in interaction types: pair level quantum numbers and energies

+If $\basisitem{EMAX}>0$, a level is kept only if it has energy below \basisitem{EMAX}.
+A level is also kept only if the corresponding wavefunction coefficients $a^j_{\tau,k}$ meet the symmetry restrictions imposed by \basisitem{ISYM}, which is described below.

-To construct \basisitem{ISYM}(1), start with 0 (including all functions) and add $2^n$ for each class of functions to be excluded.
+\basisitem{ISYM}(1) is interpreted bitwise, and a particular asymmetric rotor function is included if it passes \emph{all} the specified tests.
+To construct \basisitem{ISYM}(1), start with 0 (which would include all functions) and add $2^n$ for each class of functions to be excluded:

-To decide which states are coupled, consider the terms $(\lambda,\kappa)$ present in the expansion of the interaction potential:

-\begin{enumerate}[nosep] \item{If only terms with $\kappa$ even are present, functions with $k$ even are not coupled to those with $k$ odd.} \item{If only terms with $(\lambda+\kappa)$ even are present, functions with $(-1)^j\epsilon$ even are not coupled to those with $(-1)^j\epsilon$ odd.} \end{enumerate}

-If either or both of these symmetries is present, it is most efficient to do separate calculations for the (two or four) different sets.

-For the special cases of $J_{\rm tot}=0$ and coupled states with $K=0$ (symmetry block $\var{IBLOCK}=1$), there are additional restrictions on the functions that are coupled: $j+j'+\lambda$ must be even, and $\epsilon$ must be conserved.
-Do not be misled into believing that these symmetry restrictions hold in more general cases.

-The flags that test degeneracy are intended for use with spherical tops, and allow A, E and F (T) levels to be included selectively.
+The flags that test degeneracy are intended for use with spherical tops, and allow levels with A, E and F (T) symmetry to be included selectively.
+Levels of A symmetry may be selected with $\basisitem{ISYM}=224$ (128+64+32).
 For E levels, both functions in the degenerate pair are needed and may be selected with $\basisitem{ISYM}=208$ (128+64+16).
 For F (T) levels, only a single function (with even $k$) is needed from each degenerate set, and may be selected with $\basisitem{ISYM}=177$ (128+32+16+1).
+The flags that test whether $k$ is a multiple of 3 are intended for cases where a symmetric top with 3-fold symmetry is treated as an asymmetric top with $\basisitem{A}=\basisitem{B}$.

 For asymmetric rotors, functions for different values of $\tau$ are non-degenerate.
 However, near-degeneracies can occur, and the program interprets these as degeneracies if the levels (from diagonalisation) are within a tolerance (currently $10^{-9}$, set as \code{EPS} in \prog{SET6}).
-To be safe, do not set any high-bit flags for asymmetric rotors.
+To be safe, do not set any bits to select degeneracy for asymmetric rotors.

-The levels to be included may also be restricted using the variable \basisitem{EMAX} if desired.
+For the special cases of $J_{\rm tot}=0$ in close-coupling calculations and $K=0$ in coupled-states and helicity-decoupling calculations, the coupled equations separate further into blocks with even and odd values of $(-1)^k\epsilon$.
+Do not be misled into believing that this symmetry restriction holds in more general cases.
+If desired, functions with even or odd values of $(-1)^k\epsilon$ may be selected with \basisitem{ISYM}(2):

+Note that the interpretation of \basisitem{JSTEP} and \basisitem{ISYM}(2) for $\var{ITYP}=6$ have changed slightly in version 2023.0, to provide a more general implementation of the symmetries described in section \ref{nonlin} and for consistency with the extended implementation of symmetry for $\var{ITYP}=5$.